 Learning continues at Literacy Pittsburgh.
 All classes now have an online option and some classes have resumed in-person instruction.
 Many tutors continue to meet with students virtually.
 In-person tutoring has resumed at the discretion of the tutor and student groups, and with CDC and County protocols followed.

 New students are welcomed.
 Visit our Start Now page for more information.
 Students have many options to continue learning.
-Orientations and instruction will be done virtually until our offices can reopen.

 New volunteers are welcomed.
-In-person tutor trainings are cancelled, but virtual training opportunities are available.To learn more about ways you can volunteer with Literacy Pittsburgh and to receive a volunteer application, call 412-393-7645 or visit our Volunteers page.
+To learn more about ways you can volunteer with Literacy Pittsburgh and to receive a volunteer application, call 412-393-7645 or visit our Volunteers page.

 Please watch our website and social media for updates.

 Literacy Pittsburgh (formerly Greater Pittsburgh Literacy Council) helps create better lives through learning.
 Recognized as a national leader in adult and family literacy, Literacy Pittsburgh is the largest provider of adult basic education in Allegheny and Beaver Counties.
-Last year, Literacy Pittsburgh helped more than 5,100 individuals acquire reading, writing, math, English language, computer and workforce skills so they may reach their fullest potential in life and participate productively in their communities.
-Literacy Pittsburgh provides free, personalized instruction in workforce readiness, high school diploma test preparation, English as a second language, basic skills, and family literacy through one-to-one and small class instruction, along with referrals to other family support organizations.
+Last year, Literacy Pittsburgh helped more than 4,000 individuals acquire the skills needed to reach their fullest potential in life and participate productively in their communities.
+Literacy Pittsburgh provides free, personalized instruction in workforce readiness, high school diploma test preparation, digital literacy, English language learning, math, reading, and family literacy through one-to-one and small class instruction.
 Founded in 1982, it serves local adults through numerous neighborhood locations and its Downtown Pittsburgh Learning Center.